 To be considered for the prize, novels and short story collections must be submitted by the publisher.
 Full details on the prize and submission process will be made available closer to the submission date on the award website.

-Canadian individuals or organizations who wish to support the Carol Shields Prize for Fiction should visit carolshieldsprizeforfiction.com/donate
+To support the Carol Shields Prize for Fiction, please visit carolshieldsprizeforfiction.com/donate.

 Fans of Carol Shields will recognize the name behind the prize.
 American-born and Canadian-based author Carol Shields was committed to the wider recognition of writer’s voices and lives, and so the Carol Shields Prize for Fiction was born: her name a perfect match for the new preeminent literary prize for writers in the United States and Canada.